mchelifpv/mchelibee/README.md

 # MCHeliBee

-3D-printed lowrider mod for 65/75mm tinywhoop frames
+3D-printed lowrider mod for Runcam Nano 3 and 65/75mm tinywhoop frames

 ## How to make
 1. Download sources